RobPiccirillo/WordpressVsKali/README.md

 	4. When you go to the forum with the comment, a pop up will happen (if that's what you 		made your code do).
   - [ ] Affected source code:
     - [Link 1](https://klikki.fi/adv/wordpress2.html)
-1. Title: Authenticated Cross-Site scripting (XSS) in update-core.php (ID: 8716)
+2. Title: Authenticated Cross-Site scripting (XSS) in update-core.php (ID: 8716)
-  - [ ] Summary:
+  - [ ] Summary: Multiple cross-site scripting (XSS) vulnerabilities in wp-admin/update-core.php in WordPress before 4.7.1 allow remote attackers to inject arbitrary web script or HTML via both the name and header of a plugin.
     - Vulnerability types: XSS, CVE: 2017-5488
     - Tested in version: 4.2
     - Fixed in version: 4.7.1
   - [ ] GIF Walkthrough: